A member account gives a person or group of people special access to your site.

 Adjust the permissions for your member's audience in Member Permissions.
 To learn more, visit Adding and editing audiences.

-Visit Members & audiences (workshop) for a video presentation walk-through of setting up member accounts and audiences.
+Watch the archived Members & audiences workshop for a video presentation walk-through of setting up member accounts and audiences.